-- 122. Similar to the Eastern Region, distribution costs tend to be fixed in nature rather than related to the delivered energy volumes.
-The assets employed are expensive and the cost of the assets is not directly related to the usage of the asset, i.e. the cost is the same regardless of whether or not the assets are being used by an end-consumer at any particular time. - 123.
+- 128. Similar to the Eastern Region, distribution costs tend to be fixed in nature rather than related to the delivered energy volumes.
+The assets employed are expensive and the cost of the assets is not directly related to the usage of the asset, i.e. the cost is the same regardless of whether or not the assets are being used by an end-consumer at any particular time. - 129.
 Powerco wants to promote efficient use of the network and therefore Powerco's charges, to the extent practicable, are designed to allow end-consumers the opportunity to modify their behaviour in order to use the network efficiently.

-- 124. In Powerco's Western region consumers are typically charged a tariff which consists of a variable tariff (cents/kWh) and/or a demand tariff (\$/kVA or \$/kW) and a fixed charge (either \$/day or \$/kVA per day). - 125.
-From an economic point of view, these tariffs should ideally be structured such that all marginal costs are charged on a variable basis and all other costs on a fixed basis (so as not to distort behaviour).
-As marginal costs are typically small (zero if spare capacity exists) this would result in the majority of charges being fixed. - 126.
-However, a fixed charge would not reflect the impact of additional usage on future investment costs (i.e. the long run marginal cost) and hence would not provide consumers with the right incentives to control consumption during peak demand periods. - 127.
+- 130. In Powerco's Western region consumers are typically charged a price which consists of a variable price (cents/kWh) and/or a demand price (\$/kVA or \$/kW) and a fixed price (either \$/day or \$/kVA per day). - 131.
+From an economic point of view, these prices should ideally be structured such that all marginal costs are charged on a variable basis and all other costs on a fixed basis (so as not to distort behaviour).
+As marginal costs are typically small (zero if spare capacity exists) this would result in the majority of charges being fixed. - 132.
+However, a fixed charge would not reflect the impact of additional usage on future investment costs (i.e. the long run marginal cost) and hence would not provide consumers with the right incentives to control consumption during peak demand periods. - 133.
 In the E1 price category Powerco has three types of charges which apply to all consumers in this price category.
-A variable volume charge (c/kwh) with different rates for consumption during the Day and Night periods, a variable demand charge for the single anytime maximum demand for the month (\$/kW) and a fixed charge (\$/day). - 128.
-The E100 and E300 price categories typically have three charges: - a distribution and transmission demand charge (\$/kW/day) based on the customer's anytime maximum demand (AMD) and their on peak demand (OPD) over the prior year, and - a fixed charge (either \$/day for the E100 group or \$/kVA based on installed capacity per day). - 129.
+A variable volume charge (c/kwh) with different rates for consumption during the Day and Night periods, a variable demand charge for the single anytime maximum demand for the month (\$/kW) and a fixed charge (\$/day). - 134.
+The E100 and E300 price categories typically have three charges a distribution demand charge (\$/kW/day) based on the customers anytime maximum demand (AMD), a transmission demand charge (\$/kW/day) based on peak demand (OPD) over the prior year, and a fixed charge (either \$/day for the E100 group or \$/kVA based on installed capacity per day). - 135.
 The demand charges across all three price categories were initially set to reflect the costs that Powerco incurs as a result of consumers using its network during peak times.
-The variable and fixed charges are set at a level sufficient to recover the balance of revenue across the price categories. - 130.
+The variable and fixed charges are set at a level sufficient to recover the balance of revenue across the price categories. - 136.
 Consumers in the E100 and E300 price categories are typically very large commercial/industrial consumers which require dedicated on-site and upstream assets (such as dedicated feeders and transformers) to meet their supply requirements.
-Therefore, the fixed charge component of these price categories is typically higher than the other price categories to ensure that an appropriate return on investment is earned by Powerco. - 131.
-Powerco's ability to amend the existing fixed and variable rate structure is somewhat restricted by the limitations imposed on residential fixed charges by the Electricity (Low Fixed Charge Tariff for Domestic Consumers) Regulations 2004, the constraint imposed on total revenue by the Electricity Distribution Services Default Price-Quality Path Determination 2015 and Powerco's own policy of avoiding price shocks to end-consumers.
+Therefore, the fixed charge component of these price categories is typically higher than the other price categories to ensure that an appropriate return on investment is earned by Powerco. - 137.
+Powerco's ability to amend the existing fixed and variable price structure is somewhat restricted by the limitations imposed on residential fixed charges by the Low Fixed Charge Regulations and Powerco's preference to avoid price shocks to end-consumers.
 Consequently, Powerco determines the proportion of fixed and variable charges by reference to existing rates while recognising the largely fixed nature of the underlying costs.
 The regulations have a large influence on the level of the fixed and variable components for residential groups.